mouseless/baked/unreleased.md

     render only id and label properties of the parent
   - Any locatable under a record will include all of their properties, e.g., `Child.ParentWrapper.Parent` will render all properties of the parent
+- `ExtendedContractResolver` is added as a default contract resolver to allow customization of json serialization through `RestApiLayer`

 ## Breaking Changes